anthonyrabiaza/BoomiCacheConnector/README.md

 ![Alt text](resources/Azure_Redis_2.png?raw=true "BoomiCache")

+Paste the Hostname followed by :6380 in the Connector Configuration and paste the Key to the Password Value, please don't forget to check "Use SSL".

 For additional security, you can also update the Redis firewall to allow only your VMs (and your local network) to access the instance.